rec3786/100DaysOfCloud/Journey/014/Readme.md

 ## Lab Description

 In this challenge, Elastic Load Balancing for two Amazon Elastic Compute Cloud (Amazon EC2) instances were configured.
 First, two EC2 instances as web servers were configured.
-Next, I created a target group that included the EC2 instances.
+Next, I created a targeoup that included the EC2 instances.
 Finally, I created a load balancer for the EC2 instances.

 ## Learning Objectives